0nix/ggj21/twine/ending7.md

 You didn't even know where to lay your eyes.

-Every corner and every surface around you is covered in some sort of reflective surface: Gilded mirrors, gold and silver decorations, brass sconces, and shiny knick-knacks.
+Every corner and every surface around you is covered in some sort of reflective surface: Gilded mirrors, polished brass sconces, and sumptuously ornate bass reliefs of various propaganda posters done in silvered metal.
 Above you there was a chandelier that looked like it would collapse if there was one more crystal hanging from it.
 The couches look like they rolled off the factory the day before.

-Beneath all the gaudy and shiny stuff, you could see wood paneling that would not go out of place in your apartment or in the recently deceased Alfred Hassel's.

-From the looks of things, that was an unacceptable proposition.
+Under all the gaudy and shiny objects, you could see wood paneling that would not go out of place in your apartment.
+And, from the looks of things, that was an unacceptable proposition.

 "Please take a seat, Brownie."
 The Lieutenant says as he motions towards the slick leather seats.